MuhammadNauvalDwiAfandi/sic-ta-w8/README.md

  - If one of the params is missing or doesn't match expected data type, return *400*

- - If data with id_transaksi specified doesn't exist in MongoDB, return *No data with id_transaksi 10 found in the database!*
+ - If data with id_transaksi specified doesn't exist in MongoDB, return *No data with id_transaksi x found in the database!*
 ![modify doesn't exist](https://github.com/MuhammadNauvalDwiAfandi/sic-ta-w8/blob/master/images/Screenshot%202022-08-25%20142610.png)

  - `GET` method, return *Only for POST request!*